kevinyluo/kevinyluo.github.io/index.md

     <img src="images/IDK2.jpg" height="400"/>
 </p>

 A mobile app for making decisions when in a group.
 Create a lobby and get your friends to join.
 Select categories for restuarants you're interested in (from yelp) and start swiping.
-At the end, the restuarant with the most "votes" will be displayed, so you decide whre to eat.
-I developed the back-end REST API for this project using Express and NodeJS.
+At the end, the restuarant with the most "votes" will be displayed, so you decide where to eat.
+I developed the back-end REST API for this project using `Express` and `NodeJS`.

 ---